igor110055/nino_on_chain/RESEARCH/BLK_TIMES.md

 - Hashrate shows the *unadjusted* ability to produce blocks
 - Block time shows the *adjusted* ability to produce blocks

-Simply speaking - focusing on hashrate would be like measuring profit / loss in raw dollar terms, whereas any well-informed investor knows that % returns are what really matter.
+Simply speaking - focusing on hashrate would be like measuring profit / loss in raw dollar terms, whereas % returns are what really matter.
 For this reason the author will argue and aim to substantiate such argument with evidence (*based on the adjusted ability to produce blocks i.e. block times*) that miners "buy bottoms and sell tops" as often as the reverse.
 More on this to follow in the charts / analysis section.

 ### Understanding Mild and Extreme Mining Conditions, Why the Difference Matters